 How will an Indiana University School of Optometry O.D. degree set you apart?
 At the School of Optometry, you get a premier clinical educational experience.
 Externship supervisors around the country consistently comment that School of Optometry students are the best prepared for their clinical experience.
 Our graduates are also known to excel on the National Board exams.
-We are proud to have a 99 percent pass rate on Part III of National Boards.

 A School of Optometry optometric education and the Doctor of Optometry degree will provide you with a variety of career opportunities.
 Optometrists are recognized as primary vision care providers.
 Moreover, optometrists provide specialty vision care in contact lenses, ocular disease, pediatrics and binocular vision, sports vision, and visual rehabilitation.

 In addition, because of optometrists’ broad knowledge in vision and medical sciences, they are leaders in academia; industries such as optical, computer software, pharmaceutical, and contact lenses; and entrepreneurial start-ups.

 The four-year professional optometry curriculum includes instruction in all the clinical and practical phases of optometry as well as in the theoretical and fundamental aspects of vision science.
 It requires six semesters of professional courses, including a three-week summer assignment prior to the third year and four 12-week rotations to external clinic settings during the fourth year.

 School of Optometry Board Exam Ultimate Pass Rate

 Graduates of our program have an average ultimate pass rate over the last five years (2009-2013) of over 90%.